maubanel/GMS2-Animation/run-cycle/README.md

 ##### `Step 6.`\|`BTS`| :small_orange_diamond: :small_blue_diamond:

 Remove all reference, white and any background.
 You should just have 8 transparent layers.
 Trim the image and change the longest side to `128`.
 Then adjust the canvas to `128` so we get a square frame.
+Make sure the feet are at the very bottom of the frame.

 ![rescale images](images/scaleTrim.png)